arjit-32/Computer-Science-Primer/src/content/homepage/index.md

       content: Fundamental theoritical subjects like OS, DBMS, and more.
     - title: Problem Solving
       content: Solve problems using Data Structures and Algorithms in Java.
-    - title: Aptitude
-      content: Fundamental problem solving with aptitude, logical reasoning, and more.
     - title: Electives
       content: Topics that are'nt "Primer" like Product Management, AI and more.
   homepage_tab: